-While all teams were involved, most were focused with how they would personally be affected in a day-to-day sense, as well as in relation to how they work with other teams.
+While all teams were involved, most were focused on how they would personally be affected in their day-to-day responsibilities and cross-functional work.

-To keep communication clear, and to ensure everyone had a voice and a chance to enact Kim Scott’s debate stage, we needed to identify stakeholders across the agency team.
+To keep communication clear and ensure everyone a chance to enact Kim Scott's debate stage, we had to identify stakeholders across the agency team.

-In this case, our stakeholders were the managers of our teams.
-We were essentially changing their job responsibility, so it was prudent to include them in the conversation.
+In this case, our stakeholders were the team managers.
+We were essentially changing their job responsibility, so it was essential to include them in the conversation.